Orange County Campus

 The Orange County Campus (OCC) at Durham Tech is a 20-acre campus centrally located in Orange County.
 The purpose of the campus is to better serve Orange County residents as they pursue their education, workforce training, and lifelong learning.
 The 40,000-square-foot brick structure, located in the Waterstone Development outside of Hillsborough, holds 22 instructional spaces, including classrooms, computer and science labs, a library, flexible use space, instructional and student support services areas, and faculty and student lounges.

 This facility also has many “green” building features, including aluminum light shelves, photovoltaic systems for solar-assisted water heating, rainwater collection and reuse, waterless urinals, and operable window vents in all classroom areas.
 All of these features contribute to energy efficiency and cost savings.

 The campus provides free wireless access.
 Connect to the account labeled "Durham Tech Students."
 Enter your ConnectMail account for verification before accessing the system.

 Many credit courses are available to current Durham Tech students and visiting students at the Orange County Campus.
-See the credit schedule web page for the most current schedule of classes, then review the advising and registration information.
+View the courses webpage for the most current schedule of classes, then review the advising and registration information.
 If you're new to Durham Tech, get started here.